AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-08-18-trie-data-structure-implementation-in-python.md

 How would you go about implementing this behavior, all other complex considerations aside?
 The (very) naive approach is to take the text that the user has typed so far—like `a` or `app`—and check if any words in our dictionary start with that substring, using a linear search.
 That would maybe work for search engines with a relatively small dictionary.
 But Google deals with billions of queries, so that would hardly be efficient.
 It gets even more inefficient the longer the substring becomes.

-The efficient answer to this problem is a neat little data structure known as a **prefix tree**, also called a *trie*.
+The efficient answer to this problem is a neat little data structure known as a **prefix tree**.
 It's just a tree (not necessarily a *binary* tree) that serves a special purpose.

 Let's say we're building such a dictionary but want to be clever with how we do it so that our search doesn't take forever.
 Suppose we want to record the words `ape`, `apple`, `bat`, and `big` in this dictionary.
 The corresponding prefix tree would look like this: